lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 8. Now you will see a window displaying the input from the USB camera.
 If the vehicle detection model sees anything it detects as any type of vehicle (car, van, etc.), it will draw a green rectangle around it.
 Red rectangles will be drawn around anything that is detected as a license plate.
 Unless you have a car in your office, or a parking lot outside a nearby window, the display may not be very exciting.

-9. When you want to exit the program, make sure the output window is active and press a key.
-The output window will close and control will return to the XTerm window.
+1. When you want to exit the program, make sure the output window is active and press a key.
+The output window will close and control will return to the terminal window.

 ## Intel® System Studio